 business telephone calls

 Be aware that each expense may come with its own caveat.
 For example, if an employee already had broadband prior to working from home then there will not usually be an additional cost of using the broadband for work purposes.
 However, if broadband had to be installed in order for them to work from home, this can be reimbursed and would be non-taxable, providing private use is limited.
-For a list to check if the more common expenses incurred through homeworking are taxable, click here.
+To check if expenses incurred through home working are taxable, visit the government’s guidance here

 For these additional household expenses, employees can claim the following fixed flat rate amounts: